digital-asset/daml/ledger/daml-on-sql/README.rst

 virtualization or simply using physically different machines.
 Still, the Ledger API communicates abundantly with the database server and many Ledger API requests need to go all the way to persist information on the database.
-To reduce the latency necessary to serve outstanding requests, the *DAML on PostgreSQL* server and PostgreSQL server should be **physically co-located**.
+To reduce the latency necessary to serve outstanding requests, the *DAML for PostgreSQL* server and PostgreSQL server should be **physically co-located**.

 Core availability considerations